higepon/mosh/rmosh/README.md

 ## Limitations and Contributions

 Although rmosh passes the R6RS and R7RS tests, there are still some features to be implemented.
-You may find `todo!()` macros throughout the codebase, indicating areas where your help would be appreciated.
+You may find `todo!()` or `panic!()` macros throughout the codebase, indicating areas where your help would be appreciated.
 Please feel free to submit pull requests to improve the project.